Ricardosgeral/relier/README.md

 4. Insert the Micro SD card in the *Raspberry Pi*, and power it on.

 Access the *Raspberry Pi* directly (if you have a monitor), or via *SSH* (for example, using *Putty*).
-In this last option, you will need to know the local IP attributed to the *Raspberry Pi*!
+In this last option, you will require internet and need to know the local IP attributed to the *Raspberry Pi*!
 The default login should be:

    username: `pi`
    password: `raspberry`